NamaiyianSaidimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - A script that creates an empty file named hello.

-5-execute - Ascript that adds execute permission to the owner of the file hello.
+5-execute - A script that adds execute permission to the owner of the file hello.

+6-multiple_permissions - A script that adds execute permission to the owner and the group owner, and read permission to the other users.